-Meet AppTweak 4.0: New Multilingual Keyword Tool With Unique Volume Formula
+AppTweak 4.0: New Multilingual Keyword Tool with Search Volume

 After thousands cups of coffee, hundreds hours of work and a relentless motivation, we’re proud to present you AppTweak 4.0 and its brand new App Store Optimization features.
 Find the strongest and the most converting keywords for your app in 10 different languages.
 Get valuable insights on their general performance with our revised Search Volume formula.
 Monitor your app discoverability in time and get ahead of your competitors!
 Find out all the details below.